 In this unit, students will examine the arguments of Anti-federalists against and Federalists for the extended republic that would result from the new Constitution.
 They will become familiar with some of the greatest thinkers on both sides of the argument and their reasons for opposing or supporting the Constitution.
 They will learn why Anti-federalists believed that a large nation could not long preserve liberty and self-government.
 They will also learn why Federalists such as James Madison believed that a large nation was vital to promote justice and the security of rights for all citizens, majority and minority alike.
 Finally, students will see the seriousness of the question as one that both sides believed would determine the happiness, liberty, and safety of future generations of Americans.

-Review the lesson plan.
-Locate and bookmark suggested materials and links from EDSITEment-reviewed websites used in this lesson.
+Review each lesson plan.
+Locate and bookmark suggested materials and links from EDSITEment-reviewed websites.
 Download and print out selected documents and duplicate copies as necessary for student viewing.
-Alternatively, excerpted versions of these documents are available as part of the downloadable PDF.

 If your students lack experience in dealing with primary sources, you might use one or more preliminary exercises to help them develop these skills.
 The Learning Page at the American Memory Project of the Library of Congress includes a set of such activities.
 Another useful resource is the Digital Classroom of the National Archives, which features a set of Document Analysis Worksheets.